smuecke/qubolite/README.md

 ## Optional Dependencies

 If you're planning to use the roof dual function as lower bound you will need to install optional dependencies.
-The networkx based lower bound function `qubolite.bounds.lb_roof_dual` requires that the [networkx](https://networkx.org/) library is installed.
-This can be done with `pip install networkx` or by installing qubolite with `pip install qubolite[roof_dual]`.
+The igraph based lower bound function can be used by calling `qubolite.bounds.lb_roof_dual()` with `method="igraph"` and is the default method.
+It requires that the [igraph](https://igraph.org/) library is installed.
+This can be done with `pip install igraph` or by installing qubolite with `pip install qubolite[ig]`.
+By calling `qubolite.bounds.lb_roof_dual` with the optional argument `method="networkx"`, the networkx based
+method can be used.
+It requires that the [networkx](https://networkx.org/) library is installed.
+This can be done with `pip install networkx` or by installing qubolite with `pip install qubolite[nx]`.
+It is however recommended to use the faster igraph version, since networkx is implemented purely in python.

+If you would like to install all optional dependencies you can use `pip install qubolite[all]` for achieving this.

 ## Usage Examples